CivicTechWR/WRvotes/docs/philosophies/candidate-info.md

 #### How we will reach out

 We hope to begin contacting candidates soon after the registration deadline of August 24, 2026.
-We will contact candidates by email email.
+We will contact candidates by email.

 Given our volunteer capacity, we will attempt to reach each candidate